Software I use

 - urlwatch

-Web apps (I’m ignoring social media, passive content consumption services like YouTube, and video conferencing apps):
+Web apps (I’m ignoring social media/messaging, passive content consumption services like YouTube, video call apps, and LLMs):

 Programs in trial mode: